 Posts: cadence, types, and brand-consistent content

-The honest assessment of posts: their direct ranking impact is debated.
-What’s less debated is their engagement impact — profiles with regular post activity appear more current and active to users, which affects click-through and conversion.
+The honest assessment of posts: their direct ranking impact is debated, and Google’s published local ranking factors don’t list posts as a signal.
+What’s less debated is their engagement impact.
+Profiles with regular post activity appear more current and active to users, which affects click-through and conversion.
 I treat posts as a conversion-layer signal rather than a ranking-layer signal.

-Cadence: Posting at least once every two weeks keeps the profile fresh.
+Cadence (practitioner experience, not a Google rule): Posting at least once every two weeks keeps the profile feeling current.
 Once a week is better.
 Less than once a month starts to look neglected.
+Google publishes no required posting cadence; this is what I’ve seen correlate with healthier-looking profiles in audits.

 - Events: for specific events, classes, or time-limited offerings.
-They display with dates, which users notice.
+Requires start and end dates and times.
+Displays with the date range, which users notice.

 - Offers: for actual promotions.
-These show a badge in the profile that makes them visually distinctive.
+Requires title and dates.
+These show a badge in the profile that makes them visually distinctive and support optional coupon code and terms fields.

 What makes a good post: